 Commit yourself to a trash-free lifestyle by swapping out everyday items for zero waste products.
 This is a great way to reduce waste, minimize carbon footprint, and save money too!

 Zero Waste Tips

 You already know this is a global waste problem.
 Plastic is cheap, versatile, and valuable resource in many ways.
 However, it has created a disposable lifestyle.
 50% of plastic is just used once and thrown away.

 Plastic pollution is an unsustainable waste of that resource and it has become an environmental issue.
 So basically, do you want to continue being part of the problem or are you ready to take a small step to reduce our collective plastic footprint?
-Here are some small changes you can make to change your lifestyle towards zero waste and help the environment.
+Here are some small changes you can make to change your lifestyle and help the environment.